 Education Consultant: Career and Salary Information

-As our society becomes more complex, our schools have to adapt their methods to prepare students for the challenges of the 21st century.
-As an education consultant, you can help make that happen by advising teachers, families, school administration, school boards, and government officials on the best educational techniques and technologies to classrooms across the country.
+As society becomes more complex, our schools have to adapt their methods to prepare students for the challenges of the 21st century.
+As an education consultant, you can help make that happen by advising teachers, families, school administration, school boards, and government officials on the best educational techniques and technologies used in classrooms across the country.
 Education consulting is a rewarding and expanding career opportunity for those striving to improve educational best practices.

 At a glance: education consultants